bjoxiah/perske-cli/docs/plugins.md

-# Plugin guide for mango
+# Plugin guide for perske

-Plugins allow you to add features to mango, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by mango.
+Plugins allow you to add features to perske, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by perske.

-Creating a mango plugin is easy.
+Creating a perske plugin is easy.
 Just create a repo with two folders:

 ```
 commands/